 What are the hazards?
 Who might be harmed and how?
-Risk .evel What are you already doing?
-What further action is necessary?
+Ris Leve , , , , , , , , , , , , , , , , , , , What further action is necessary?
 Action by whom?
-Action by Done Gas in the workplace Gas is used to provide heating and there is a risk of explosion, poisoning.
+Action by Done A trolley is used to transport hot drinks from the kitchen to the meeting rooms. found.
+Gas in the workplace Gas is used to provide heating and there is a risk of explosion, poisoning.
 All staff, principals, visitors and contractors are at risk of serious injury, possibly fatality should a gas explosion occur.
 Should the gas not burn properly, or is used in an area without adequate ventilation, carbon monoxide is produced and when inhaled, can reduce the body's ability to carry oxygen, starving the body of oxygen and poisoning it.
 This can lead to death within hours.
 Ensuring there is adequate ventilation in the room where the boiler is kept.
 During the weekly H&S checks, that the vents are free from obstruction.
 The boiler is serviced and maintained annually by a competent and qualified contractor.
 A carbon monoxide monitor, which meets the BS 7860 safety standards, is installed and tested during the weekly H&S checks.
 Certificates of work undertaken are retained.
 Should a boiler be verified as unfit for use, it is immediately taken out of action and replaced as a matter of urgency.
 Checks are made on the contractor to ensure they are qualified to undertake the work.
-H&S Officer to monitor From now 15/06/11 Environmental hazards Discomfort may be felt if the working environment is uncomfortable or the lighting unsuitable.
-All staff and principals could suffer from feeling too hot or cold, have contact with furniture if there is insufficient space around desk, suffer from eyestrain if the lighting is bad or the wrong type. ~ Air-conditioning is provided and central heating is regularly maintained.
+H&S Officer to monitor From 10/06/11 Environmental hazards Discomfort may be felt if the working environment is uncomfortable or the lighting unsuitable.
+All staff and principals could suffer from feeling too hot or cold, have contact with furniture if there is insufficient space around desk, suffer from eyestrain if the lighting is bad or the wrong type. ✓ Floor temperatures are maintained at a constant temperature via a centrally held thermostat.
 Staff are sent quarterly reminders to assess their working environment and to notify the H&S Officer of anything they are unhappy with.
 Fluorescent strip lighting is provided.
 Space around each desk is measured to allow enough space for easy movement.
-Individual space requirements are Ensure quarterly checks are maintained and any comments made by staff are dealt with quickly.
+Individual space requirements are re-considered when additional Ensure quarterly checks are maintained and any comments made by staff are dealt with quickly.
 Ensure any flickering lights are changed immediately.
-All staff, principals and the Health & Safety Officer to monitor From now 15/06/11
+All staff, principals and the Health & Safety Officer to monitor From 10/06/11